-18. The interest that a beneficiary or potential beneficiary has in an unadministered estate is not a right to any specific property, but a right to court action for due administration of the estate (legally known as a 'chose in action').
+- 18. The interest that a beneficiary or potential beneficiary has in an unadministered estate is not a right to any specific property, but a right to court action for due administration of the estate (legally known as a 'chose in action').
 Although a chose in action of this nature is property, it is not dutiable property under the Duties Act.
-Any transaction concerning a beneficiary's interest of this nature (rather than concerning the underlying specific dutiable property), is not a dutiable transaction.

-- 19. The executor/administrator and beneficiaries of a deceased estate may agree together to vary the distribution from that provided for in the will of the deceased or under the Administration Act.
-The parties will usually record that agreement in writing in a document typically called a 'Deed of Family Arrangement'. - 20.
+Any transaction concerning a beneficiary's interest of this nature (rather than concerning the underlying specific dutiable property), is not a dutiable transaction. - 19.
+The executor/administrator and beneficiaries of a deceased estate may agree together to vary the distribution from that provided for in the will of the deceased or under the Administration Act.
+The parties will usually record that agreement in a 'Deed of Family Arrangement'. - 20.
 A Deed of Family Arrangement may evidence or effect a dutiable transaction, for example, an agreement for the transfer of land.
-This transaction will be chargeable with duty.
-The subsequent transfer to the transferee of the legal title to the land will not be chargeable with duty, pursuant to section 42(1) of the Duties Act. - 21.
-Generally speaking, however, Deeds of Family Arrangement relate to interests in the unadministered estate and so are not chargeable with duty.
-In these circumstances it is important to note that duty (whether nominal or at the specified rate) will be chargeable in respect of any dutiable transactions giving effect to or arising from the Deed of Family Arrangement, e.g. as evidenced by a transfer of land instrument.
+This transaction will be chargeable with duty but the subsequent transfer of the legal title to the land will not be chargeable.5 - 21.
+Generally speaking, Deeds of Family Arrangement relate to interests in the unadministered estate and are not chargeable with duty.
+In these circumstances duty (whether nominal or at the specified rate) will be chargeable in respect of any dutiable transactions giving effect to or arising from the Deed of Family Arrangement, e.g. as evidenced by a transfer of land instrument.